 Princeton Times-Republic, June 7, 1973 – “Demolishing the interior of the Princeton Turner Hall, and the one-time photograph gallery on Short Street, has begun.
 Both buildings are more than 65 years old.
 Ed Seavecki purchased them.”

-I will update with additional details as my newspaper research progresses beyond the 1970s.
+I will update with additional details as my newspaper research progresses beyond the 1990s.
+If you can fill in any gaps or spot any mistakes, please let me know.

 Thank you for reading and caring about local history.